A letter I wished I had received as I finished school…

 I used to think everyone that drove a fancy car was richer than me, smarter than me, or knew something I didn’t know.
 The truth is that they didn’t know any more than me, they were just willing to go into more debt than me.
 If that makes them smart, then I’m happy to stay dumb.

 If you ever hear someone say “It’s only $99 (or any other dollar figure) a month” then they couldn’t afford it.
 If someone ever tries to sell you something with the same pitch WALK AWAY.
 They are trying to sell you something you can’t afford.
-They may as well be saying: “How would you like to buy this and be a slave to this item that you can’t afford right now?”
+They may as well be saying: “How would you like to buy this thing you can’t afford right now and be a slave to this item while you pay it off?”

 Sounds terrible doesn’t it?